- Gray swan events are high impact and relatively predictable; it could pay to prepare for them.

 9. Credit: stealth leverage pops?

-After years of accommodative policy, we think leverage has built up in the system and lurks in various forms: commercial real estate (CRE) loans, subprime auto loans, student loans, and financial leverage.
-Most of the leverage is not systematic; however, the financial leverage is where the embedded leverage is in the system.
-Over the past 10 years, the fastest-growing debt was in capital markets and corporate debt is up roughly $3trn.
-A reprice of corporate credit when balance sheets are still thin could indicate that meaningful risk lies ahead.
+After years of accommodative policy, we think leverage has built up in the system and lurks in commercial real estate loans, subprime auto loans, student loans, and financial leverage.
+Most of this is not systematic.
+However, financial leverage is potentially problematic.
+Over the past decade, corporate capital markets debt is up roughly $3 trillion.
+Repriced corporate credit against a backdrop of thin balance sheets could create meaningful risk.

-Films may end up being better predictors of grey swans than research analysts.
-We’ve found Terminator Salvation and Rollerball-movies that are based in 2018- to have eerily similar aspects to the world we are living in today.
-Although it would be easy to dismiss the extreme scenarios depicted in the films, it’s hard to neglect all the necessary ingredients for these scenarios to emerge such as drones, computer-controlled power grids and artificial intelligence are already firmly ingrained in our lives.
-Perhaps the movies are not so crazy after all?
+Films could be better predictors of gray swans than research analysts.
+We’ve found Terminator Salvation and Rollerball-movies based in 2018 to be eerily similar to today’s world.
+It’s easy to dismiss the extreme plots in films but their essential necessary ingredients – drones, computer-controlled power grids and AI – are part of our lives.
+Could they presage the future?

-For more insight into the grey swan events and how they could end up disrupting markets in 2018, read the full report on the Global Research Portal.
+For more insight into the gray swan events and how they could end up disrupting markets this year, read the full report on the Global Research Portal.